Accessing Materials & Planning Your Visit

-The Department of Rare Books and Special Collections is located in 102 Hesburgh Library, on the ground floor of the main campus library.
+The reading room for Rare Books & Special Collections and University Archives is located in 102 Hesburgh Library, on the ground floor of the main campus library.
 The Reading Room is open Monday through Friday from 9am-5pm.

-The Department of Rare Books and Special Collections is a secure facility.
-All readers are required to store jackets/coats, briefcases, backpacks, laptop cases, purses, food, drink and all other personal property not essential to their research in the Cloakroom.
+The Reading Room is located within a secure facility monitored by digital cameras.
+All readers are required to store jackets/coats, briefcases, backpacks, laptop cases, binders, folders, purses, food, drink and all other personal property not essential to their research in the Coatroom.
 The lockers provided are secure and free of charge.
-Readers will be granted entry to the Reading Room only after they have deposited non-research items in the Cloakroom.
+Readers will be granted entry to the Reading Room only after they have deposited non-research items in the Coatroom.

 Registration and Reader Cards

-Faculty, students, and staff from the University of Notre Dame, Saint Mary’s College, and Holy Cross College must present their university/collage ID card, which functions as both their photo ID and Reader Card.
+- Faculty, students, and staff from the University of Notre Dame must present their university ID card, which functions as both their photo ID and Reader Card.

-All other readers must present a valid photo ID with their current address, and proof of institutional affiliation (if claimed).
+- All other readers must present a valid photo ID with their current address, and proof of institutional affiliation (if claimed).
 Patrons will be issued a Reader Card free of charge if they will be using the Reading Room.
-The Reader Card does not expire, but may be terminated at any point at the discretion of the Department.
+The Reader Card does not expire, but may be terminated at any point at the discretion of the department.

-Appointments are not required, but readers are advised to contact the Department in advance to ensure the availability of their desired materials.
-A maximum of five items may be paged per request.
-Call slips are available at the service desk (having the proper call number or shelfmark ready will help expedite requests greatly).
-Those wishing to consult a large number of items must obtain permission from the relevant curator.
+Call slips are available at the service desk (having the proper call number including the size designation or shelfmark ready will help expedite requests greatly).
+Those wishing to consult a large number of items should be in contact with the relevant curator or archivist.

 Materials may be paged only between 9am and 4:30pm.
-Materials will be paged as quickly as possible.
-Readers, however, are encouraged to send their requests 1-2 days in advance so the materials will be ready upon arrival.
+Materials will be paged as quickly as possible, but patrons are encouraged to send their requests at least two business days in advance so that materials will be ready upon arrival.
 Materials that are held off-site will require advance notice to be delivered to the Reading Room.

-All collections are non-circulating and must be consulted in the Department’s Reading Room.
-Cell phone use, tobacco, food, beverages, ink, personal cameras, scanners and photocopiers are prohibited in the Reading Room.
+All collections are non-circulating and must be consulted in the Reading Room.
+All non-essential items are prohibited in the Reading Room.
 Cell phones (on silent) are permitted, but calls may not be answered or made.
 Laptops and tablets may be used but sleeves and computer bags must be stored in a locker.
-All rare materials are collected at the end of each day at 4:45pm without exception.
+All rare materials are collected at 4:45pm without exception.

-Researchers wishing to use the same materials in multiple sittings may place them on hold temporarily.
+Researchers wishing to use the same items or boxes in multiple sittings may place them on hold.
 Materials will only be held for one calendar week.
 Held materials are not considered a new request, and thus can be delivered at any point during normal hours.
-Only a maximum of five materials per reader can be put on hold, or additional materials at the discretion of a curator or archivist.
+A maximum of five items or boxes per reader can be put on hold, or additional materials at the discretion of a curator or archivist.